Donations to U.S. abortion rights groups, clinics surge after Supreme Court leak

 Director Nikki Madsen mentioned.

-The Roe Fund, an abortion fund in Oklahoma that gives cash to the state's clinics to assist sufferers' procedures, had greater than 8,000 donors contribute more than $50,000 on Tuesday, the fund's Treasurer Janice Massey stated.
+The Roe Fund, an abortion fund in Oklahoma that gives cash to the state's clinics to assist sufferers' procedures, had greater than 8,000 donors contribute greater than $50,000 on Tuesday, the fund's Treasurer Janice Massey stated.

 Register now for FREE unlimited access to Reuters.comRegister